 Prevent Identity Theft

-Fraud is committed when criminals use your personal information to access bank accounts, obtain loans, make purchases, rent an apartment, etc.
+Fraud is committed when criminals use your personal information to access your financial information and make purchases

 Who Can It Affect?